Your privacy is important, Prescription Doctor are committed to keeping your details completely confidential.

 Uncommon side effects include:

 Not everyone who takes Famvir will experience side effects.
-If you are worried about any of the side effects listed above, or experience any side effect not listed here, speak to your doctor.
+If you are worried about any of the side effects listed above, or experience side effects not listed here, speak to your doctor.

 If you experience an allergic reaction to the medication, stop treatment immediately and seek medical attention.